Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Locally metrizable spaces

-\item Continue \autoref{lmsE} \eqref{lmsE3}.
-For short, let `u.l.m.s' mean uniformly locally metrizable space.
-Any $ C^0 $ topology bundle over a u.l.m.s such that it has an \emph{$ \varepsilon $-almost local $ C^{0,1} $-fiber trivialization} (see \autoref{def:lipbundle}), then it is a u.l.m.s.
-In particular, any $ C^0 $ vector bundle over a u.l.m.s having \emph{$ C^0 $ uniform Finsler structure} (see \autoref{finsler} \eqref{finB}) is a u.l.m.s, and so is the tangent bundle of a $ C^{k} $ Finsler manifold in the sense of \emph{Neeb-Upmeier weak uniform} or \emph{Palais} (see \autoref{finsler} \eqref{finD}) or a Riemannian manifold.
+\item We continue \autoref{lmsE} \eqref{lmsE3}.
+For short, let `u.l.m.s' stand for uniformly locally metrizable space.
+Any $ C^0 $ topology bundle over a u.l.m.s that has \emph{$ \varepsilon $-almost local $ C^{0,1} $-fiber trivializations} (see \autoref{def:lipbundle}) is a u.l.m.s.
+In particular, any $ C^0 $ vector bundle over a u.l.m.s having \emph{$ C^0 $ uniform Finsler structure} (see \autoref{finsler} \eqref{finB}) is a u.l.m.s, and so is the tangent bundle of a $ C^{k} $ Finsler manifold in the sense of \emph{Neeb--Upmeier weak uniform} or \emph{Palais} (see \autoref{finsler} \eqref{finD}) or of a Riemannian manifold.